 1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

-At GastroDoxs in Houston, Dr. Rishi Chadha specializes in diagnosing and treating rare eosinophilic ileitis, where eosinophils accumulate in the ileum causing pain and digestive issues.
-With tailored diets, medications, advanced scopes, he aims to relieve symptoms and restore health.
+In GastroDoxs, Houston, Dr. Rishi Chadha is concerned with the diagnosis and therapy of rare eosinophilic ileitis where the eosinophils attack the ileum causing pain and digestive disorders.
+With the customized diets, medication, cutting edge scopes, he is optimistic that he will relieve the symptoms and recover.

 Call Us 832-632-4070 Schedule Now Click Here Text Us 832-632-4070 Learn More Click Here